Laban Coblentz: Science and symbolism in Renaissance England

-Coblentz dissects the intersection of science, symbol, and public policy in this era, characterizing the “science of natural law” as a tool manipulated by the powerful: “The established symbolic order of things … took on the weight of divine utterance.
+Coblentz's research systematically traces the interplay between scientific reasoning and literary movements – particularly the use of symbol, myth, and language – from the mid-16th century to the present.
+He dissects the intersection of science, symbol, and public policy in this era, characterizing the “science of natural law” as a tool manipulated by the powerful: “The established symbolic order of things … took on the weight of divine utterance.
 Careful manipulation of symbol along archetypal lines allowed individuals and countries to embody the archetypes they invoked.
 Symbol, properly configured, reinforced the power of the queen; slightly realigned, it fortified King James I.”